Alexander Gardner (photographer)

-Alexander Gardner (October 17, 1821 – December 10, 1882) was a Scottish photographer who immigrated to the United States in 1856, where he began to work full-time in that profession.
+Alexander Gardner (October 17, 1821 – December 10, 1882) was a Scottish-American photographer who immigrated to the United States in 1856, where he began to work full-time in that profession.
 He is best known for his photographs of the American Civil War, U.S. President Abraham Lincoln, and of the conspirators and the execution of the participants in the Lincoln assassination plot.

 Early life

-Alexander was born in Paisley, Renfrewshire, on 17 October 1821.
+Alexander was born in Paisley, Renfrewshire, on October 17, 1821.
 He became an apprentice jeweler at the age of 14, lasting seven years.
 Gardner was raised in the Church of Scotland and influenced by the work of Robert Owen, Welsh socialist and father of the cooperative movement.
 By adulthood he desired to create a cooperative community in the United States that would incorporate socialist values.
 In 1850, Gardner and others purchased land near Monona, Iowa for this purpose, but Gardner never lived there, choosing to return to Scotland to raise more money.
 He stayed there until 1856, becoming owner and editor of the Glasgow Sentinel in 1851.
 Visiting The Great Exhibition in 1851 in Hyde Park, London, he saw the photography of American Mathew Brady, and thus began his interest in the field.

 In 1856, Gardner and his family immigrated to the United States.
 Finding that many family members and friends at the cooperative he had helped to form were dead or dying of tuberculosis, he stayed in New York.
 Gardner initiated contact with Brady and became an assistant to him that year, continuing until 1862.
-At first, Gardner specialized in making large photographic prints, called Imperial photographs, but as Brady’s eyesight began to fail, Gardner assuming increasing responsibilities in Brady's studio.
+At first, Gardner specialized in making large photographic prints, called Imperial photographs, but as Brady's eyesight began to fail, Gardner assuming increasing responsibilities in Brady's studio.
 In 1858, Brady put Gardner in charge of his Washington, D.C. gallery.